Nathalie Mpaka

 Nathalie Mpaka, is an accountant and corporate executive at BK Group Plc (formerly Bank of Kigali), the largest commercial bank in Rwanda.
 She is the chief financial officer at BK Group.

 Education

 Mpaka has a Bachelor of Arts degree in Accounting and Finance, obtained from the Birmingham City University, in Birmingham, United Kingdom, in 2006.
 She is also a Chartered Certified Accountant, recognized by the Association of Chartered Certified Accountants (ACCA), of the United Kingdom.
-She also holds a Master of Science in International Banking and Finance, from the University of Salford inthe United Kingdom.
+She also holds a Master of Science in International Banking and Finance, from the University of Salford in the United Kingdom.
 In addition, she is a member of the Institute of Certified Public Accountants in Rwanda (ICPAR).

 Career

 While still an undergraduate between 2004 and 2006, she worked as an Assistant Management Accountant at Parkwood Leisure Limited, a company based in Worcester, England, approximately 50 km, southwest of the city of Birmingham.
 She was then hired as a Chartered Certified Accountant, by White Stuff Clothing, a chain of over 115 clothing stores in the United Kingdom, working there for five years from 2007 until 2012.

 In 2012, she relocated to Rwanda and was hired by the Bank of Kigali as a Financial Reporting Manager, working there for two years.
 In December 2014, she was promoted to Chief Financial Officer, a position she still occupies as of March 2019.